w3c/wai-intro-atag/content/education.md

     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
         When I select the content preview, I get an HTML view of the content, just as if I were using my browser.
-I can navigate it easily with my screen reader built-in functionality.
+I can navigate it easily using my screen reader built-in functionality.
       </q></span></p>
     </li>
   </ul>
 </div>

-Tool previews should be accessible to instructors who have auditory, cognitive, neurological, physical, speech, and visual disabilities.
-Users with disabilities need to be able to preview the course content, just like users without disabilities do.
+Users who have auditory, cognitive, neurological, physical, speech, and visual disabilities need to be able to preview the course content, just like users without disabilities do.

 ### Everyone can Edit Content

 <p class="persona"><strong>Persona: </strong>
-  John is a learning designer.
+  Aroon is a learning designer.
 He uses speech recognition software to navigate through systems and websites.
   </p>

 <div class="quotes">